Safest Teeth Whiteners

 In this article

-If you are an adult and would like to have your teeth straightened, adult braces can help realign your teeth for an improved smile.
+If you are an adult who wants your teeth straightened, adult braces can help realign your teeth for an upgraded smile.

 Orthodontic treatment with braces can also improve the health of your teeth, mouth, and jaw.

 Many dental coverage plans cover a portion of orthodontic dental services for children 19 years or younger.
-Insurance covering braces for adults is available, but it is not as common as it is often considered cosmetic.
+Insurance covering braces for adults is available, but is less common sinceit is often considered cosmetic.

 Finding dental insurance plans that include coverage for adult braces can be challenging.
 Some dental insurance policies set an age limit on orthodontic coverage, which is usually around age 19.

-If your insurance company offers coverage for adult braces, check if there is a yearly maximum benefit or lifetime maximum for braces.
+If your insurance company offers coverage for adult braces, check the yearly maximum benefit or lifetime maximum for braces.
 Some dental policies pay a percentage of the dentist’s fees, while others cover a flat fee.

 Here are some of the best dental insurance plans for adult orthodontics: